Emotions run high for Virginia as the Cavaliers honor slain teammates ahead of first home game

 CHARLOTTESVILLE, Va. — (AP) — Virginia played its first home football game in 10 months on Saturday and went in hoping to create a high point in what remains a long, emotional journey that started in a horrific way.

+The day didn't end the way they wanted; James Madison went ahead on a touchdown pass with 55 seconds left and Virginia couldn't answer in a 36-35 heartbreaker.

+“Unfortunately, the game of football, you know, it’s not a game of deserve,” coach Tony Elliott said.
+“It’s about what you are and today, unfortunately, we didn’t make enough plays.
+We weren’t a disciplined enough football team to win.
+But we’ll respond.”

-Tributes and dedications for three players slain in a shooting last November began Friday with a tree planting and the placement of a plaque to honor the three, as well as another player and a female student who were wounded.
-The victims were also honored before the Saturday game with James Madison.
+Tributes for three players slain in a shooting last November began Friday with a tree planting and the placement of a plaque to honor the three, as well as another player and a female student who were wounded.
+The victims were also honored before the game.

 The tragedy took the lives of Devin Chandler, Lavel Davis Jr. and D'Sean Perry and caused the cancellation of Virginia's final two games last year.
 Instead, there were three funerals to attend, as well as vigils and a moving memorial service.
 Authorities just this week upgraded the murder charges against the former teammate accused in the attack.